 - Only Ubuntu on the disk: If you are only installing Ubuntu on the disk and are happy to wipe the entire disk, your life is simple.
-Ubuntu can do all the work for you. - Dual-booting: If you want to dual-boot your system with Windows or Mac OS X and Ubuntu, you can share the disk between your Ubuntu and Windows or Mac OS X partitions.
+Ubuntu can do all the work for you. - Dual-booting: If you are installing to a computer that will have multiple operating system options.